JayMartMedia/helpful-resources/encryption.md

 # RSA (Rivest–Shamir–Adleman)

 RSA is a standard asymmetric (public/private) key encryption algorithm.
 Often used for SSH keys, TLS handshakes, and more.
+RSA is slower than symmetric key algorithms such as AES, so RSA is typically used to exchange a primary key at the beginning of a session.
+Then the symmetric key is used to encrypt and decrypt the data payloads that are transmitted throughout the session.

 ### Breaking RSA